seinecle/blog/_posts/2023-05-25-optimizing-speed-of-pairwise-comparisons.md

 **--- first tips to get to the baseline ---**

 ## Vectors and matrices?
 This was my first impulse as this is the approach I follow in [Cowo](https://github.com/seinecle/cowo-function).
-But that seemed like an overkill as the similarity measurebeing used here is a simple count, it  does not involve operations on vectors.
+But that seemed like an overkill as the similarity measure being used here is a simple count on Sets, so it does not require operations on vectors.

 ## Handle Longs, not Strings
 Journal ids and authors ids are represented [as a String by OpenAlex](https://docs.openalex.org/how-to-use-the-api/get-single-entities), but most of the String is just a url, the actual identifier is a Long Integer at the end of the url.